microsoft/nni/docs/source/examples.rst

 Examples
 ========

-More examples can be found in our :githublink:`GitHub repository <nni/examples>`.
+More examples can be found in our :githublink:`GitHub repository <examples>`.

 .. cardlinkitem::
    :header: HPO Quickstart with PyTorch